Designing software from Tunisia. Building SILKLEARN for the AI era.

 What if knowledge could collide?

-Steve Jobs spent a semester studying calligraphy at Reed College — dropped out, had no use for it, moved on — and ten years later that single semester is why every Mac shipped with proportional spacing and multiple typefaces, and why every personal computer that followed eventually copied it.
-He didn't apply calligraphy to typography.
-The two things collided inside him and produced something neither one contained alone.
+Steve Jobs spent a semester studying calligraphy at Reed College, dropped out, and had no obvious use for it.
+Ten years later, that stray semester helped shape why every Mac shipped with proportional spacing and multiple typefaces — and why every personal computer that followed eventually copied it.
+He didn’t apply calligraphy to typography.
+The two ideas collided inside him and produced something neither contained alone.

 Galileo watched a chandelier swing in a cathedral in 1583 and saw the laws of pendulum motion.
-He was there for a church service.
-The pendulum wasn't the point.
-But something in the way he had already structured everything else he knew made the collision inevitable.
+He was there for a church service; the pendulum wasn’t the point.
+But the way he had already structured everything he knew made the collision inevitable.

-What would a person be like who carried both of those structures?
-Not Jobs's opinions or Galileo's conclusions — the actual shape of how each of them connected things.
-The way Jobs moved from aesthetics to function to urgency and back.
-The way Galileo held a wrong theory about tides for thirty years while being right about everything that mattered (which is its own lesson about how knowledge actually works).
+What would a person become if they carried both of those structures?
+Not Jobs’s opinions or Galileo’s conclusions, but the shape of how they connected things: the way Jobs moved between aesthetics, function, and urgency; the way Galileo could hold a wrong theory about tides for thirty years while still being right about what mattered.

-We don't exist as who we are because of what we know.
-We exist because of the order things landed in — the contradictions we had to hold, the gaps that forced us to build bridges nobody else needed.
-That structure is never written down.
-It lives between the lines of every document ever written, in the dependencies and assumptions the author knew so well they forgot to say them.
+We are not only what we know.
+We are the order our knowledge arrived in — the contradictions we had to hold, the gaps that forced us to build bridges nobody else needed.
+That structure is rarely written down.
+It lives between the lines of every document, inside the assumptions the author knew so well they forgot to explain them.

 We’re building SILKLEARN full time.